DavideMassidda/CartPole/README.md

-# Solving the Cart Pole problem with vanilla policy gradient algorithm
+# Solving the Cart Pole problem with the Vanilla Policy Gradient algorithm

 CartPole is a 2D playing environment of the [Gym Python library](https://github.com/openai/gym) from OpenAI, now maintained by the Farama Foundation under the name of Gymnasium.
 The games provided by Gym have a special feature: you can interact with the playing environment by command line.
 Therefore, by using a terminal, you can get the status of the environment, take your action and evaluate the new status of the environment, then take another action, and so on until the game termination.